huubl/lazyframe/README.md

 Watch some examples here: [https://jmartsch.github.io/lazyframeAdvanced](https://jmartsch.github.io/lazyframeAdvanced)

-## Why?
+## Why do you need it?

-Because the JavaScript loaded from the external providers is big and takes much time to load.
-This slows down your site, even if your visitors don't want to see your beautiful videos.
+JavaScripts loaded from external providers like YouTube are big and slow down the loading time of your website, even if your visitors don't want to see your beautiful videos.
+This also negatively impacts your ranking on Google

 For example here are the number of requests and filesizes of some well-known services.